Judy Berlin: Plot

-During class, while her students are making paper cut outs in order to view the eclipse, Dolores Engler (Bette Henritze) wanders into the classroom and asks the children to look outside.
-Although a seemingly pleasant woman, she shows symptoms of dementia, as she is forgetful and emotionally imbalanced.
+During class, while her students are making paper cutouts in order to view the eclipse, Dolores Engler (Bette Henritze) wanders into the classroom and asks the children to look outside.
+Although a seemingly pleasant woman, she shows symptoms of dementia, as she is forgetful and emotionally unbalanced.
 When Sue asks her to leave, Dolores hits her and is removed from the classroom.

-David goes and visits the town’s historical society, where Judy is working as a museum demonstrator.
+David visits the town's historical society, where Judy is working as a museum demonstrator.
 She tells him she hates her job and then asks him out to lunch.
-As they eat, they discuss their dreams of filmmaking, where David says he hopes to make a documentary about a town similar to where they live.
+As they eat, they discuss their dreams of filmmaking; David says he hopes to make a documentary about a town similar to the one in which they live.
 Judy is disillusioned by this.

-Arthur goes and checks on Sue, who at first assures him she’s fine before breaking down, and saying she will not play games, hinting at her romantic interest in him.
+Arthur checks on Sue, who at first assures him she’s fine before breaking down, and saying she will not play games, hinting at her romantic interest in him.
 He also appears to be interested romantically in her.

-The solar eclipse begins to occur, and the landscape takes on an ethereal, dreamlike appearance.
-Alice is greatly moved by the eclipse, and takes her cleaning lady Carol (Novella Nelson), on a walk, calling out to her neighbors in ghostly moans and pretending to walk on the moon.
+The solar eclipse begins, and the landscape takes on an ethereal, dreamlike appearance.
+Alice is greatly moved by the eclipse, and takes her cleaning lady Carol (Novella Nelson), on a walk, calling out to her neighbors in ghostly moans and pretending to walk on the Moon.
 She stops by neighbor Maddie’s (Carlin Glynn) house to see her refurbished kitchen, to which Maddie informs Alice that she thought they were not on good terms after Alice called her months ago in a rage.
 Alice does not recall this incident, hinting that Alice might have a form of dementia herself.
 Then they see Arthur arrive home, before he hurries back to the school.
 Alice declares cryptically that her husband has left her.